cascadiajs/2013.cascadiajs.com/web-js-for-desktop-programmers_chani3.md

 ##Abstract

-Switching from desktop to web development is... a big change.
+Back when the web was young, and midi files were cool, I turned my back on it in favour of desktop applications.
+Now I've returned to find that it has changed.
+A lot.

 While I'm still in the middle of this transition, I'd like to talk about some of the pitfalls I've encountered.

 This talk will cover:
 * ways to f*** up callbacks